Tupperware Brands (NYS: TUP) reported earnings on July 24. Here are the numbers you need to know.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 66.7%, 50 basis points better than the prior-year quarter.
-Operating margin was 13.6%, 70 basis points better than the prior-year quarter.
-Net margin was 9.1%, 30 basis points better than the prior-year quarter.
+For the quarter, gross margin was 67.2%, 40 basis points worse than the prior-year quarter.
+Operating margin was 16.4%, 20 basis points better than the prior-year quarter.
+Net margin was 11.1%, 910 basis points better than the prior-year quarter.
+(Margins calculated in GAAP terms.)

-Can your retirement portfolio provide you with enough income to last?
+Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Tupperware Brands.
-Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 Add Tupperware Brands to My Watchlist.